AnTheMaker/AnTheMaker/README.md

 ### Hi there 👋
-I'm currently actively working on [SpaceHey](https://spacehey.com), a retro Social Network with over 400 000 users.
+I'm currently actively working on [SpaceHey](https://spacehey.com), a retro Social Network with over 450 000 users.

 I have a ton of projects, you can find all of them on my personal website: [AnTheMaker.com](https://anthemaker.com)

-Here on GitHub, I'm working on some small open-source projects of mine!
+Here on GitHub, I'm mostly working on private repositories (and sometimes on some small open-source projects of mine)!

 If you have a question, feel free to reach me [on Twitter](https://twitter.com/AnTheMaker) or via email: hi@anthemaker.com!